IlyasYakupPekguc/AiLearnProject1/ReadME.md

 Contents of the readme:
 1- How and what the goal exactly is of my journey.
-2- Notes i take while learning , and notes about the code 3- my thoughts about the project at the end of the project and what i plan to do next
+2- Notes i take while learning , and notes about the code 3- Error and problems i faced and how i fixed them
+4- My thoughts about the project at the end of the project and what i plan to do next

 1-----------------------------------------
 The goal explained in details: